master255/ImmortalPlayer/README.md

 Sorry, this project is outdated and no longer supported.
 The next version is commercial.
-For all purchase questions, please contact me in any convenient way.
-You can see the demonstration of new algorithm in the application https://play.google.com/store/apps/details?id=com.medialibrary.mycollection
+For all purchase questions, please contact me at masters@inbox.ru.
+You can see the demonstration of new algorithm in the application https://play.google.com/store/apps/details?id=com.media.library

 ImmortalPlayer 3.5 (audio/video, HTTP/FTP/NMDC (peering))
 ==============